 Our repairs and maintenance pages set out how we deal with repairs to our council houses.
 They cover:

-- Our tenants' rights and responsibilities in this area
+- Tenants' rights and responsibilities

 - How we categorise types of repairs and maintenance

 - How we deal with each type of repair

 - How we look to improve our service

 - What happens if we have to move tenants to carry out a repair?

 When we call